yosoyfreeman/yosoyfreeman.github.io/_pages/home.md

   - image_path: /assets/images/home_open_source.png
     alt: "Built wih open source"
     title: "Built wih open source"
-    excerpt: "Almost all my content is created using open source tools.
-I started using Blender more than a decade ago and fell in love with it.
+    excerpt: "I started using Blender more than a decade ago and fell in love with it.
 The open community has grown a lot over this time and keeps empowering users all around the world."
   - image_path: assets/images/home_linux.png
     alt: "Powered by Linux               "
     title: "Powered by Linux"